-The gain control within the ADV7181B is done on a purely digital basis.
-The input ADCs support a 9-bit range, mapped into a 1.6 V analog voltage range.
-Gain correction takes place after the digitization in the form of a digital multiplier.
+The gain control within the ADV7183B is performed strictly on a digital basis.
+The input ADCs support a 10-bit range, mapped into a 1.6 V analog voltage range.
+Gain correction occurs after the digitization in the form of a digital multiplier.

-Advantages of this architecture over the commonly used PGA (programmable gain amplifier) before the ADC include the fact that the gain is now completely independent of supply, temperature, and process variations.
+One advantage of this architecture over the commonly used programmable gain amplifier (PGA) before the ADCs is that the gain is now completely independent of supply, temperature, and process variations.

-As shown in Figure 16, the ADV7181B can decode a video signal as long as it fits into the ADC window.
-The components to this are the amplitude of the input signal and the dc level it resides on.
+As shown in Figure 17, the ADV7183B can decode a video signal providing it fits into the ADC window.
+Two components to this are the amplitude of the input signal and the dc level on which it resides.
 The dc level is set by the clamping circuitry (see the Clamp Operation section).

-If the amplitude of the analog video signal is too high, clipping may occur, resulting in visual artifacts.
+If the amplitude of the analog video signal is too high, clipping can occur, resulting in visual artifacts.
 The analog input range of the ADC, together with the clamp level, determines the maximum supported amplitude of the video signal.

-The minimum supported amplitude of the input video is determined by the ADV7181B's ability to retrieve horizontal and vertical timing and to lock to the color burst, if present.
+The minimum supported amplitude of the input video is determined by the ADV7183B's ability to retrieve horizontal and vertical timing and to lock to the color burst, if present.

-There are separate gain control units for luma and chroma data.
+There are two gain control units, one each for luma and chroma data.
 Both can operate independently of each other.
 The chroma unit, however, can also take its gain value from the luma path.

-The possible AGC modes are summarized in Table 31.
+The possible AGC modes are summarized in Table 33.

 It is possible to freeze the automatic gain control loops.
-This causes the loops to stop updating and the AGC determined gain at the time of the freeze to stay active until the loop is either unfrozen or the gain mode of operation is changed.
+This causes the loops to stop updating and the AGC determined gain, at the time of the freeze, to stay active.
+The ACG determined gain stays active until the automatic gain control loop is either unfrozen, or the gain mode of the operation is changed.

 The currently active gain from any of the modes can be read back.
-Refer to the description of the dual-function manual gain registers, LG[11:0] Luma Gain and CG[11:0] Chroma Gain, in the Luma Gain and the Chroma Gain sections.
+Refer to the description of the dual function manual gain registers, LG[11:0] Luma Gain and CG[11:0] Chroma Gain, in the Luma Gain and Chroma Gain sections.

-Figure 16.
+Figure 17.
 Gain Control Overview

-Table 31.
+Table 33.
 AGC Modes

 Input Video Type Luma Gain Chroma Gain

-Any Manual gain luma.
-Manual gain chroma.
+Any Manual gain luma Manual gain chroma

-CVBS Dependent on horizontal sync depth.
-Dependent on color burst amplitude.
+CVBS Dependent on horizontal sync depth Dependent on color burst amplitude

-Taken from luma path.
+Taken from luma path

-Peak White.
-Dependent on color burst amplitude.
+Peak white Dependent on color burst amplitude

-Taken from luma path.
+Taken from luma path

-Y/C Dependent on horizontal sync depth.
-Dependent on color burst amplitude.
+Y/C Dependent on horizontal sync depth Dependent on color burst amplitude

-Taken from luma path.
+Taken from luma path

-Peak White.
-Dependent on color burst amplitude.
+Peak white Dependent on color burst amplitude

-Taken from luma path.
+Taken from luma path

-YPrPb Dependent on horizontal sync depth.
-Taken from luma path.
+YPrPb Dependent on horizontal sync depth Taken from luma path